How to Say It: spoan-de-LOW-les-THE-sis

 Copyright © Nucleus Medical Media, Inc.

 Things that may raise the risk of this problem are:

 Most people do not have symptoms.
 Those who do may have:

-Your doctor will ask about your symptoms and medical history.
+The doctor will ask about your symptoms and health history.
 A physical exam will be done.
-Images of the spine will be taken with:

 North American Spine Society

 Canadian Orthopaedic Foundation

 Abdu WA, Sacks OA, et al. Long-term results of surgery compared with non operative treatment for lumbar degenerative spondylolisthesis in the Spine Patient Outcomes Research Trial (SPORT).
 Spine (Phila Pa 1976).
 2018;43(23):1619-1630.